cloudaware/compliance-policies/ce/ca/azure/subscription/LEGACY-microsoft-defender-for-dns/description.md

 ### From Azure Portal

 1. Go to `Microsoft Defender for Cloud`.
-2. Select `Environment Settings` blade.
+2. Under `Management`, select `Environment Settings`
-3. Click on the subscription name.
+3. Click on the subscription name
-4. Select the `Defender plans` blade.
+4. Select the `Defender plans` blade
 5. Ensure `Status` is set to `On` for `DNS`.

 ### From Azure CLI